 The Pan African Space Station (PASS) is an online music radio station and pop-up studio project of Chimurenga, a Cape Town-based platform founded by Ntone Edjabe in 2002.
+(Editor, Sean Jacobs, did some of his early online work there.)
 This Friday, Saturday and Sunday, Africa is a Country will be presenting three panels at PASS’ library-of-people installation at the Performa 15 Hub in New York City.
 Alongside a host of talented artists, writers, and intellectuals, we are happy to be part of the multi-media and cross-disciplinary event, and to be able to invite friends and colleagues to present on various aspects related to contemporary African culture and current affairs that are covered and recurrent on this site.

 Visit the PASS blog and/or 15.performa-arts.org for more info on the entire event.
 If you can’t make it to the Performa 15 Hub, be sure to tune in on the Pan Africa Space Station feed!
 Live streaming takes place from November 11-15th 3-8pm (NY time).

 Update: You can watch a short video of PASS in New York City produced by Alice Obar.